Risk management

 Risk description

-competitive products in line with technological advances.
-One example is the development of fossil-free car models to meet the EU’s objective of a carbon-neutral Europe.
+Bilia is dependent on the ability of the Group’s business partners to develop competitive products in line with technological advances.
+One example is the development of fossil-free car models to meet the EU’s objective of achieving zero‑emission transportation across Europe.
 However, tax schemes for green cars affect the demand for car models that fulfil these objectives.
-Chargeable cars may have a negative effect on Bilia’s Service Business in the long term, as the need for servicing fossil-free cars is believed to be lower than for cars powered by fossil fuels
+Chargeable cars may have a negative effect on Bilia’s Service Business in the long term, as the need for servicing fossil-free cars is believed to be lower than for cars powered by fossil fuels.

 Opportunities and management